-- Toolbox Definitions A living glossary of words used in our toolbox that lives on our website. - The Wheel of Engagement A tool housed on our website where those who do not have time or capacity for a full evaluation or otherwise deep dive into meaningful engagement can access randomised, bite-sized suggestions for simple changes to improve engagement of people with lived experience. - The Lived Experience Engagement Planner A tool to help you determine needed supports to foster meaningful engagement across the levels of the spectrum in a project, team, or department. - Meaningful Engagement Quick Start Guide A tool to determine concrete ways to get started and take manageable steps towards better engagements. - Meaningful Engagement Barriers and Opportunities A publication outlining commonly expressed challenges to meaningful engagement along with recommendations for preventing, mitigating, or addressing each. - Meaningful Engagement Organisational Readiness Assessment - A self-assessment tool to help your organisation better understand your readiness for meaningful engagement as well as potential areas of improvement.
+- Toolbox Definitions A living glossary of words used in our toolbox that lives on our website - The Wheel of Engagement A tool housed on our website where those who do not have time or capacity for a full evaluation or otherwise deep dive into meaningful engagement can access randomised, bite-sized suggestions for simple changes to improve engagement of people with lived experience. - The Lived Experience Engagement Planner A tool to help you determine needed supports to foster meaningful engagement across the levels of the spectrum in a project, team, or department. - Meaningful Engagement Quick Start Guide A tool to determine concrete ways to get started and take manageable steps towards better engagements. - Meaningful Engagement Barriers and Opportunities A publication outlining commonly expressed challenges to meaningful engagement along with recommendations for preventing, mitigating, or addressing each. - Meaningful Engagement Organisational Readiness Assessment A self-assessment tool to help your organisation better understand your readiness for meaningful engagement as well as potential areas of improvement. - The Comprehensive, Abbreviated, and Participant Ladders Prebuilt surveys to help you assess your organisation's level of engagement and track it over time.
+Available as full standalone surveys, or as human resources/operations versions to be used in tandem with staff versions of the surveys. - Analysis Tools for the Lived Experience Inclusion Ladder Survey This includes the Average Score Chart, Ladder Results Table, Priority Score Worksheet, and Priority Matrix and are intended to help you analyse your results on the surveys and develop a plan for next steps.
+We also have a Google Spreadsheet that can help calculate these more easily for you. - The Power Analysis Workbook A workbook to guide individual or group reflections on the power dynamics present in a project, programme, or activity so that mitigation strategies can be developed.

-- The Comprehensive, Abbreviated, and Participant Ladder -Prebuilt surveys to help you assess your organisation's level of engagement and track it over time. - Analysis Tools for the Lived Experience Inclusion Ladder Survey - This includes the Average Score Chart, Ladder Results Table, Priority Score Worksheet, and Priority Matrix - and are intended to help you analyse your results on the surveys and develop a plan for next steps.
-We also have a Google Spreadsheet that can help calculate these more easily for you. - The Power Analysis Workbook A workbook to guide individual or group reflections on the power dynamics present in a project, programme, or activity so that mitigation strategies can be developed. - Lived Experience Leadership Analysis A worksheet to assist you in evaluating and understanding when organisations or initiatives indicate that they are "lived experience-led" or "survivor-led."
+• Lived Experience Leadership Analysis - A worksheet to assist you in evaluating and understanding when organisations or initiatives indicate that they are "lived experience-led" or "survivor-led."

-All of these tools, and more, are available in the online resource hub at Collective Threads Initiative's website.
+All of these tools, and more, are available in the online tool library at Collective Threads Initiative's website.